CycleSense: Detecting Near Miss Incidents in Bicycle Traffic from Mobile Motion Sensors: Evaluation

 \subsection{Evaluation Results}

 In a first step, we compare CycleSense to the two baselines and common model architectures used in the context of \ac{dl} for \ac{tsc}~\cite{ismail2019deep}.
 All of these were trained on the Android data set consisting of more recent rides which provides the best results for all approaches.
-Figure~\ref{fig:roc-auc-results} shows the differences in performance.
+Figure~\ref{fig:roc-auc-results} and Table~\ref{tab:roc-auc-results} show the differences in performance.

 The \ac{fcn} and CycleSense clearly outperform the modified heuristic (0.621 \ac{auc} \ac{roc}).
 However, there is still a big performance gap between our model and the \ac{fcn} model.
 While the \ac{fcn} model scores 0.847 \ac{auc} \ac{roc}, CycleSense achieves an \ac{auc} \ac{roc} score of 0.906, i.e., there is a chance of $\approx$ 90.6\% that the model can distinguish correctly between a randomly chosen incident and non-incident bucket.
 Furthermore, our model performs better than other model architectures that are common for \ac{dl} in \ac{tsc}~\cite{ismail2019deep}: Auto Encoder, \ac{gaf}, \ac{esn}, and the \ac{cnn}-\ac{lstm} model.
 With regard to the increasing model complexity, we clearly see diminishing returns.
 We can see this in the example of the rather simple \ac{cnn}-\ac{lstm} model which exhibits a relatively close performance to the much more complex CycleSense model with stacking.
 The \ac{cnn}-\ac{lstm} model has $\approx$ 90,000 parameters, while the CycleSense model has $\approx$ 1,100,000 parameters.
 As a consequence, the time to evaluate the test set of the newer Android data consisting of 795 rides took 4 seconds with the \ac{cnn}-\ac{lstm} model and 56 seconds using CycleSense on the NVIDIA GPU.